john-savill/home_network/ai_code_results/Readme.md

-just the .yaml and c code results from the tests
+just the .yaml, .c code, and .md itinerary prompt results from the tests